Santa Fe Depot Visioning Process

 Home Government Departments Community Development Planning Santa Fe Depot Visioning Process

-(6/20/2022): The visioning process for the Santa Fe Depot has been completed!
-Thank you to all those who provided input about how best to keep this iconic structure a viable part of the downtown and our community as a whole.
+The visioning process for the Santa Fe Depot has been completed!
+THANK YOU to all who provided input on how to best keep this iconic structure a viable part of downtown and our community.

 The visioning process included a series of Town Hall meetings, a listening session, and an online survey.
 The background information compiled by the City and provided to meeting attendees as well as the presentation boards are provided below in separate links.